-In order to protect the health and safety of our community, visitors will not be allowed in buildings during the first 30 days of the school year.
+- In order to protect the health and safety of our community, visitors will not be allowed.
 Any treats brought to share with the class must be prepacked and approved by the classroom teacher.

 When should I keep my child home from school?